possibilities/cliable/README.md

 * `handler` _type: array[function], required_

   A list of functions should be run by the command.
 The functions are expected to return a list of lightweight side effect objects that are processed by one the `sideEffectProcessors`.
+See [SideEffect](#sideeffect).

 * `dependencyResolvers` _type: object, optional_

   An object where the keys are resolve names and values are functions that know how to obtain the required data.

+### `SideEffect`

+* `type` _type: string, required_

+The type of `sideEffectProcessors` that is needed to process process the side effect.

+* `payload` _type: object, optional_

+Any data needed to describe the side effect.